 Marriage to Bessette

 Named "sexiest man alive" by People magazine in 1988, John F. Kennedy Jr. had been linked with numerous Hollywood celebrities, including Madonna, Daryl Hannah, Julia Roberts, Brooke Shields and Sarah Jessica Parker.
-Kennedy broke hearts across America when, in September 1996, he married his "soulmate" and longtime girlfriend, Carolyn Bessette.
+In September 1996, he married longtime girlfriend, Carolyn Bessette.
 The two shared a loft apartment in New York City's TriBeCa neighborhood, where Kennedy was often seen rollerblading and biking on the city's streets.